brrock/simpleS3/readme.md

 # simpleS3 - very simple s3 server - written in rust
 Easily hostable in docker compose and docker.
 Simple and fast.
 Currently only supports a single bucket.
+The docker image is under 8mb so it is incredibly small.
 ## How to run
 ```sh
 cargo build --release